MostafaAhmedTarekSaleh/Python_Learning_Tasks/README.md

 ### 9. Basic CSV Stats (No Pandas)
 - **Concepts:** file I/O, string splitting, dictionaries
 - Read a CSV file named `expenses.csv` in the form:

+# Task 10 – Text-Based Maze Navigator

+## 📝 Description
+This task is a **text-based maze game** where the player navigates through rooms modeled as a dictionary.
+The objective is to reach the `"treasure room"` starting from the `"entrance"` by typing commands.

+## 🎯 Concepts Practiced
+- Nested dictionaries
+- Loops (`while`)
+- Functions for handling commands
+- Basic text-based game design